-How It Works: Becoming a Creation Justice Church in Six Steps
+How It Works: Becoming a Creation Justice Church in Five Steps

-Step One: Create or Designate the Group Which Will Be Your Driving Force
+Step One: Create or Designate a Leadership Group or Green Team

 Many green church programs place an emphasis on creating a green team.
-That is an appropriate step for a lot of congregations, and the UCC offers its tips for starting a green team.
+That is an appropriate step for many congregations, and the UCC offers 5 tips for starting a green team.
 In some churches, however, it might be advisable for the governing council or the social justice committee to drive the process of becoming a Creation Justice Church.

 - Theology and Worship